North Hills, New York: Road

 Two limited-access highways, the Long Island Expressway (Interstate 495) and the Northern State Parkway, travel through and serve the village; the historic Long Island Motor Parkway used to pass through North Hills, as well.
 Other major roads which travel through North Hills include I.U.
 Willets Road (CR D24), Searingtown Road (CR 101), and Shelter Rock Road (CR 8).

-Shelter Rock Road, looking north from Links Drive, on September 18, 2021.

 Road layout

 The road layout in North Hills is varied.
 Certain areas primarily feature cul-de-sacs, whereas other areas (especially the gated developments) feature many unpredictable, meandering roads.

 The village does not own any of the streets within its corporate limits, thus meaning they are not maintained through the village.
 The majority of streets within North Hills are privately owned and maintained.
 Other streets are maintained and owned by Nassau County, the Town of North Hempstead, or New York State.

-Rail

-No rail lines pass through North Hills.
-The nearest Long Island Rail Road stations to the village are Manhasset on the Port Washington Branch and Roslyn on the Oyster Bay Branch.

 Bus

 The n25 and n26 bus routes run through a small section of the southwestern portion of the village.
 These two bus routes are operated by Nassau Inter-County Express (NICE).